SOPRANO

 Yannini holds a master’s in music in Opera Performance from the University of Maryland- Maryland Opera Studio as well as a Bachelor of Music in Vocal Performance from the University of Hartford-The Hartt School.

-warm, maternal tone from top to bottom
+a warm, maternal tone from top to bottom

 "Soprano Judy Yannini mastered the wide vocal ambitus of the "Kyrie eleison" from Mozart's Great Mass in C minor.
 Introduced by a partial piano arrangement of the opening Kyrie music, Yannini displayed a warm, maternal tone at both top and bottom, easily negotiating the distances between them."